By: Paul J. Switaj, MD

 Cheilectomy (Bone Spur Removal)

-This involves shaving the bone spur off the top and sides of the joint.
-This is reserved for more minor arthritis.
+A cheilectomy, or bone spur removal, involves shaving the bone spur off the top and sides of the joint.
+This procedure is reserved for more minor arthritis.

-This procedure provides reliable improvements in shoe wear difficulties, good relief of pain, and mild improvement range of motion.
-It allows patients a quick recovery with the ability to weight bear as tolerated immediately after the surgery.
+A cheilectomy provides reliable improvements in shoe wear difficulties, good pain relief, and mild improvement range of motion.
+It allows patients a quick recovery with the ability to weight bear (stand up and put weight on your feet) as tolerated immediately after the surgery.

 The major disadvantage of this surgery is that if the arthritis progresses, the patient may require a second surgery in the future.